-At about three to six months after ingestion (116 to 176 days of age) most of the cysts die and they become hard and gritty; the typical white spot is known as sheep measles and is detected at meat inspection.
+At about three to six months after ingestion (116 to 176 days of age) most of the cysts die and they become hard and gritty; the typical white spot is detected at meat inspection.
 This stage is known as Cysticercus ovis or C. ovis and this is the lesion that causes condemnations.

 This is not a human health hazard, but it is unacceptable and carcass condemnations are common.